TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-21-how-we-migrated-from-nette-to-symfony-in-3-weeks-part-1.md

 We didn't have to change any of these parts, because the code didn't use them:

-- Components to Controllers <em class="fas fa-fw fa-lg fa-times text-secondary"></em>
+- Components to Controllers ❌

-- CompilerExtensions to Bundles/CompilerPasses <em class="fas fa-fw fa-lg fa-times text-secondary"></em>
+- CompilerExtensions to Bundles/CompilerPasses ❌

 Rector can automate them when some project will need them.
 Maybe your project :)